VA

 For residents of rural Virginia or aspiring forensics students with professional, familial, or other types of commitments, attending an on-campus degree program can be difficult.
 Luckily there are various distance-based programs available.

 Bluefield College provides an online bachelor’s degree in criminal justice with didactic instruction in community-based corrections, constitutional law, forensic science, social research methods, and an internship.
-The on-site supervised internships are offered through a variety of local institutions such as prisons, sheriff’s offices, police departments, and law offices.
-Graduates of this program have gone on to careers in corrections, juvenile detention, law, and related fields.
-In addition, Bluefield offers an on-campus bachelor of science (BS) in forensics science.
+Graduates will learn the analytical, communication, and research skills needed for working in complex criminal justice careers.
+The on-site supervised internships are offered through various local institutions such as prisons, sheriff’s offices, police departments, and law offices.

 Virginia Wesleyan University (VWU), located in Virginia Beach, offers an online bachelor’s degree in criminal justice.
 Well-suited to aspiring law enforcement officers and detectives, this program can be completed in as little as one year, depending on the student.